Stem cell storage FAQs

 1. What is stem cell storage?

-Stem cell storage means the collection and cryopreservation of stem cells in umbilical cord blood and tissue for future use in stem cell treatments or clinical trials.
+Stem cell storage means the collection and cryopreservation of stem cells in umbilical cord blood and tissue for potential future use in stem cell treatments or clinical trials.
 Storage can either be:

-• private – for the exclusive use of the baby and their family
+- private – for the exclusive use of the baby and their family

-• public – available for use by anyone
+- public – available for use by anyone

 2. What is the difference between storing cord blood and cord tissue?

-Umbilical cord tissue also contains MSCs.
+Umbilical cord tissue is a rich source of MSCs.
 In addition, it is an important source of further stem cell types not found within the cord blood.
 These include perivascular and endothelial stem cells, which scientists are investigating at clinical trial stage for use in various therapies.
-By storing the stem cells from both cord blood and cord tissue, you give your child the best opportunities for treatment in the future.
+By storing the stem cells from both cord blood and cord tissue, you give your child the widest range of potential opportunities for treatment in the future.

-4. What are the current uses for my babyโ€™s stem cells and how could they be used in the future?
+3. What are the current uses for my baby’s stem cells and how could they be used in the future?

-Storing your babyโ€™s stem cells could give them access to a huge range of treatment opportunities throughout their lifetime.
-Currently stem cells from cord blood form therapies for more than 80 different blood and immune diseases including Leukaemia, Neuroblastoma, and Sickle Cell Anaemia.
+Storing your baby’s stem cells could give them access to a wide range of potential treatment opportunities throughout their lifetime.
+Currently, stem cells from cord blood provide therapies for more than 80 different blood and immune diseases including leukaemia, neuroblastoma, and sickle cell anaemia.
+Most of these conditions will require donor stem cells, such as those from a matched sibling.

-Stem cells are also being investigated in thousands of clinical trials for use in regenerative medicine, including for many currently incurable conditions such as heart disease, Alzheimerโ€™s, diabetes, brain injury and many more.
+The main reason why most parents bank their baby’s stem cells is because they are also being investigated in thousands of clinical trials for use in regenerative medicine, seeking potential treatments for conditions such as heart disease, Alzheimer’s, diabetes, brain injury and many more.
+Should these trials prove successful, banking umbilical cord blood gives your baby access to the most potent source of perfectly matched stem cells.

 5. How much does stem cell storage cost?

-The price for saving your babyโ€™s umbilical cord blood should start at around ยฃ550 plus a small annual fee.
-With Cells4Life, you can also choose to purchase additional services, such as storing your baby’s cord blood and tissue samples in multiple units, to make your babyโ€™s stem cell package as comprehensive as possible.
+The price for saving your baby’s umbilical cord blood starts at around £550 plus a small annual fee.
+With Cells4Life, you can also choose to purchase additional services, such as storing your baby’s cord blood and tissue samples in multiple units, to make your baby’s stem cell package as comprehensive as possible.
 Visit our cord blood pricing page for more information.

 About stem cell storage